neyrinckaudio/docs-vcpro/docs/logic-pro.md

 !!! info "One Way Communication Issue"
     If Logic Pro has one-way communication with a V-Control Pro surface, try changing the [IPv6 Setting](#ipv6-setting).

-* Open the V-Control Pro Setups window and make sure your surface has been added to the Controllers... section and it is actively detected.
+* Open the V-Control Pro Setups window and make sure your surface has been added to the `Controllers...` section and is actively detected.
 * Launch Logic Pro
 * Ensure "Automatic Installation" is enabled in the Control Surface setup in Logic.
 * Logic automatically detects any controller setup through V-Control Pro.
 Click Connect when the automatic setup window pops up.